skurbee/YTArchiver/README.md

 Uses Firefox for YT cookies (apparently getting them from chromium is harder?)

 When downloading a large channel for the first time, it hashes the video IDs to a cache.
-It then only downloads a certain number of videos from that channel per day.
-It uses the cached video IDs to pick back up where it left off the next day, without having to re-scan the whole channel.
-This is currently set to a very aggressive 1000 a day, but that's for my use case of downloading 144p stuff lol
+That way, if the download is cancelled or interupted, it doesn't have to re-scan the entire channel.
+On extremely large channels this can save 10+ minutes on resume.

 you can of course still manually download single videos

+Auto-Sync with log to show history

+editable job-queue

 I didn't write any of this code (except for manually changing the label on things or changing padding or whatever) All Claude-Code.